havenawilliams/predictioneers_game/README.md

 # Predictioneer's Game Simulation

+AS OF 11/30/2024 THERE IS AN ERROR IN THE CODE THAT CAUSES SOME DATASETS TO CONSISTENTLY PRODUCE OUTCOMES OF AROUND .003 AS A FINAL STATUS QUO DESPITE THIS OUTCOME MAKING NO SENSE CONDITIONAL ON THE DATA.
+THIS IS A BUG.
+RESEARCH INTO THIS IS ONGOING.

 Welcome to the **Predictioneer's Game Simulation**, a recreation of the strategic prediction framework described in Bruce Bueno de Mesquita's *The Predictioneer's Game*.
 This project uses game theory, Bayesian updating, and data-driven modeling to simulate negotiations and predict outcomes in multi-agent interactions.

 ## Features